wp-plugins/socials-ignited/readme.txt

 3. Actual output

 == Changelog ==

+= 1.8 =
+* Updated FontAwesome to v4.3.0
+* Changed Socials_Ignited_Widget widget’s repeating fields structure from plain array to discreet, associative entries.
+While back-compatibility is provided, users are advised to re-save their Socials Ignited widgets.
+* Updated language files.

 = 1.7.5 =
 * Added ‘skype’ in the list of kses allowed protocols.
 Links of type skype:username?call are now possible throughout WordPress.